MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **target_folder** - indicates target folder type when moving emails from one folder to other

-- **thread_id** - thread id of the conversation targeted for action, or comma-separated list if more than one item was targeted
+- **thread_id** - thread ID of the conversation targeted for action, or comma-separated list if more than one item was targeted

 - **time_taken_to_fetch_access_token** - time taken to fetch a system access token to use for opening a link